isomerpages/nyp-wpl/_implementations/02-implementation-and-processes.md

 #### *I don’t have time to send staff for classroom training as our operations need full manpower on board.
 What can I do to help them learn at work?*

 While sending staff for external training programmes can be beneficial, it can be a challenge for small businesses to maintain their normal operations.
-To increase opportunities for learning at the workplace, appropriate learning solutions can be provided.
+To increase opportunities for learning at the workplace, appropriate learning solutions can be provided that take place at work itself.

 Implementing processes and activities that support workplace learning include:

 - Preparing structured learning (On-the-Job training) for job roles
 - Implementing bite-sized learning solutions
+- Implementing e-learning solutions and providing staff access to e-learning
 - Providing informal learning opportunities for staff (such as Communities of Practice, etc)
-- Applying continuous improvement to learning programmes
+- Applying continuous improvement to workplace learning programmes